Reports: Rumored Giants target Imanaga heading to Cubs

 Imanaga, 30, joins MLB after eight seasons in Japan's Nippon Professional Baseball league.
 He sported a 3.18 ERA and recorded 1,021 strikeouts over 1,002.2 career NPB innings.

-The San Francisco Giants reportedly were among the teams to register interest in Imanaga.
+The Giants reportedly were among the teams to register interest in Imanaga.
 But MLB Network's Jon Heyman reported earlier Tuesday that San Francisco wasn't a finalist for the southpaw.

 San Francisco Giants